WooyunDota/IntentMonitor/README.md

 # IntentMonitor

-A Tool based xposed can monitor the android intents
+A Tool based on xposed which can monitor the android intents

 It has hooked some method like startActivity sendBroadCast startService ...